vhscom/after-dark/docs/content/feature/svg-favicon.md

 {{< include "themes/after-dark/layouts/partials/head/favicon.html" >}}
 {{< /highlight >}}

-The favicon is a black-colored oblique triangle in the shape of a tepee.
+The favicon is a black-colored oblique triangle in the shape of a tepee as shown[^2] on the [Online Help](../online-help) [Overview](/).
 The center of the triangle uses negative space to give the illusion of a second equilateral triangle in the shape of a pyramid, or open fire, contained within.

 The color of the icon can be modified by changing the `fill` attribute: